icon-project/goloop/doc/icon_chainscore_api.md

 ### setScoreOwner

-Updates the owner of SCORE.
+Updates the owner of the SCORE.
 Not allowed for blocked or disabled SCORE.

 ```python
 def setScoreOwner(score: Address, owner: Address) -> None: